 The fifth dimension of BIM provides information on the material requirements at specific points in time in the project.
 This information, in turn, helps in enabling just-in-time (JIT) delivery of raw materials to the site; which in turn helps in cash flows, as well as in saving effort and cost in transportation, storage on site, and prevents wastage of raw materials due to problems on-site making it easier to execute the plan.

 As mentioned earlier, the detailed analysis helps inaccurate estimations, thereby extracting the approximations for the overall budget of the building project.
 You will know precisely how much outflow must be projected for at each stage.
 Better planning of finances can help drive project profitability since financing costs form such a significant part of any project’s cost.

 A key dimension of BIM is the as-built picture of the construction project.
 This is an essential part of the handing over process post the completion of the project.
 The reality of construction is that, however comprehensive the design, the final site will always look different in small and big specific ways.
 The as-built design of BIM provides access to the most accurate information of the facility, which forms the basis for efficient operations and maintenance of the facility.

-Phillip G. Bernstein of Yale University said, “Evolution of BIM implementation came in parallel with willingness to collaborate and share project information, the move toward an integrated practice that is much talked about in the industry.”
-It is this a willingness to collaborate across all the stages of the construction cycle that will drive the most efficient construction projects forward.
+Phillip G. Bernstein of Yale University said, “Evolution of BIM implementation came in parallel with a willingness to collaborate and share project information, the move toward an integrated practice that is much talked about in the industry.”
+It is this willingness to collaborate across all the stages of the construction cycle that will drive the most efficient construction projects forward.
 And BIM will lead that charge.